 This study contributes to two literatures.
-The first is the literature on the causes of infertility generally, and to the literature on the effect of lead on fertility in particular.
-There is a large literature studying determinants of fertility (Bailey 2010, 2012, Bailey et al. 2014), and our findings provide causal estimates of an understudied cause - exposure to lead.
+The first is the literature on the causes of infertility generally, and on the effect of lead on fertility in particular.
+There is a large literature studying determinants of fertility (Schmidt 2005, 2007, Bitler and Schmidt 2006, 2012, Bailey 2010, 2012, Bailey et al. 2014), and our findings provide causal estimates of an understudied cause - exposure to lead.
 Our paper is related to Grossman and Slusky (2017), which studied the effect of an increase in lead in the water system of Flint, Michigan on the general fertility rate.
 The results of their case study are qualitatively similar to our nationwide findings on the general fertility rate, even though the source of exposure is intrinsically different.
-Their difference-in-differences estimated effect of the change in the water supply in Flint on the annual general fertility rate was approximately 7.5 live births per 1,000 women ages 15-49, or a 12 percent decrease.
+Their difference-indifferences estimated effect of the change in the water supply in Flint on the annual general fertility rate was approximately 7.5 live births per 1,000 women ages 15-49, or a 12 percent decrease.
 Our paper is the only paper we are aware of to examine the effects of lead on completed fertility.

 Second, this study adds to a growing body of work investigating the impacts of pollution on economic outcomes.
-Our findings contribute to the subliteratures on air pollution (e.g., Chay and Greenstone 2003, 2005, Currie and Neidell 2005, Currie and Walker 2011, Currie et al. 2014, Currie et al. 2015, Schlenker and Walker 2016, and Deschenes et al. 2017), and on lead (e.g., Troesken 2006, Reyes 2007, 2015, Clay, Troesken, and Haines 2014, Aizer and Currie 2017, Sauve-Syed 2017, Aizer et al. 2018, Gronqvist et al. 2018, and Billings and Schnepel, 2018).
-It also contributes to a much smaller literature investigating the impact of soil pollution, including Superfund sites, on economic outcomes (e.g., Greenstone and Gallagher 2008, Currie, Greenstone and Moretti 2011, Gamper-Rabindran and Timmins 2013, Rau, Urzúa and Reyes 2015, and Persico et al. 2016).
-The soil effects, in particular, raise issues related to the legacy impacts of environmental degradation.
+Our findings contribute to the subliteratures on air pollution (Chay and Greenstone 2003, 2005, Currie and Neidell 2005, Currie and Walker 2011, Currie et al. 2014, Currie et al. 2015, Schlenker and Walker 2016, and Deschenes et al. 2017), and on lead (Troesken 2006, Reyes 2007, 2015, Clay, Troesken, and Haines 2014, Aizer and Currie 2017, Sauve-Syed 2017, Aizer et al. 2018, Gronqvist et al. 2018, and Billings and Schnepel, 2018).
+It also contributes to a much smaller literature investigating the impact of soil pollution, including Superfund sites, on economic outcomes (Greenstone and Gallagher 2008, Currie, Greenstone and Moretti 2011, Gamper-Rabindran and Timmins 2013, Rau, Urzúa and Reyes 2015, and Persico et al. 2016).